CubicrootXYZ/Docker-RNNTagger/README.md

 1. Create a folder on your linux system with docker
 2. Copy the `Dockerfile` there
-3. Run in the same folder: `docker build --no-cache -t imagename` (change imagename to your desired image name
+3. Run in the same folder: `docker build --no-cache -t imagename .` (change imagename to your desired image name

 Afterwards you simply can run the container with `docker run -d -p 80:8080 imagename`.
 Change the port according to your needs.
 You might want to use docker compose for this.